manxin-c/manxin-c.github.io/projectlist.md

 **Project Lead ---IMU, Mo lab**
 **March 2023-Present**

-#### Main Purpose:
-To construct a series of microorganisms , we designed a plan to clone the cellulase gene, manganese peroxidase gene, lignin peroxidase gene, and laccase gene from Trichoderma reesei and white rot fungi.
-Our goal is to transfer these genes into ΔmrdA-Escherichia coli, which has strong cell wall permeability.
-We aim to improve conditions for the high-level expression and extracellular secretion of target proteins in the engineered E. coli.

 #### Main Experimental Assignments:
 1. Extract fungal RNA and perform Reverse Transcription to cDNA.
 2. Acquire the target protein from the ΔmrdA-Escherichia coli strain.